silvanmelchior/IncognitoPilot/README.md

 Per default, the UI is served on port 3030 and contacts the interpreter at port 3031.
 This can be changed to any ports using the port mapping of docker.
-However, the new part for the interpreter also needs to be communicated to the UI, using the environment variable `INTERPRETER_URL`.
+However, the new port for the interpreter also needs to be communicated to the UI, using the environment variable `INTERPRETER_URL`.
 For example, to serve the UI on port 8080 and the interpreter on port 8081, run the following:

 ```